K-State Campus Resources

 Counseling Services enhances student success and helps with decision-making, skill-building or mental health support.

-The Women's Center works with campus and the community to promote the well-being of student through advocacy, programming, training, information and referral services.
+The Center for Advocacy, Response, and Education (CARE) works with campus and the community to promote the well-being of student through advocacy, programming, training, information and referral services.

 Career and Employment Services